astronomer/docs/astro/test-and-troubleshoot-locally.md

 Specifically, your operator must have `cluster_context='docker-desktop` and `config_file=config_file`.

-### Step 4: Run and Monitor the KubernetesPodOperator
+### Step 4: Run and monitor the KubernetesPodOperator

 After updating your DAG, run `astro dev restart` from the Astro CLI to rebuild your image and run your project in a local Airflow environment.